PHES-ODM/PHES-ODM-MapGenerator/filtering.md

 |:----------|:-----------|:-------------|:----------|:-------------|:-------------|
 |0          |0           |measures      |measure    |exclude_equals|\<ignore\>    |

-Modify the filter specified by `inputFilter` to exclude any row that has a value found in the `value` column of the configuration.
+Modify the filter specified by `inputFilter` to exclude any row in the DataFrame specified by `class` in column `slot` that has a value found in the `value` column of the configuration.
 Multiple values to match can be specified using arrays, such as `["", -1]` (which will exclude rows where the slot is blank or -1).
 The resulting filter will be saved with the name in `outputFilter`.

 ### include_equals